Can I Give My Dog Ondansetron For Nausea?

-This medicine can also be compounded into a topical gel.
+This medicine is also available in the market in a topical gel form.
 Wear gloves when you apply this gel.
 In hospitals, it can also be administered as an injectible liquid infused through the vein, muscle, or under the skin.
+Here is how you can do it:

 Is Ondansetron Safe For Dogs?